gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 ### `variationId`

 Besides the experiment ID you also need the variation ID for SERVER_SIDE experiments in Google Optimize.
 Set 0 for original version.

+### `enableWebVitalsTracking`

+Optimizing for the quality of user experience is key to the long-term success of any site on the web.
+Capturing Real user metrics (RUM) helps you understand the experience of your user/customer.
+By setting `enableWebVitalsTracking` to `true`, Google Analytics will get ["core-web-vitals"](https://web.dev/vitals/) events with their values.

+We send three metrics:

+- **Largest Contentful Paint (LCP)**: measures loading performance.
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
+- **First Input Delay (FID)**: measures interactivity.
+To provide a good user experience, pages should have a FID of 100 milliseconds or less.
+- **Cumulative Layout Shift (CLS)**: measures visual stability.
+To provide a good user experience, pages should maintain a CLS of 1 or less.

 ## Optional Fields